arbCoding/PsSp/README.md

 ### Discussion

 The primary issues that I see today are:
-1) There are a lack of tools available to the seismologist that have a graphical user interface (GUI).
+1) There is a lack of available tools with a modern graphical user interface (GUI).
 2) Often tools only do one or a few jobs.
 This makes life easier for the developer (following the [KISS philosophy](https://en.wikipedia.org/wiki/KISS_principle)), but it makes life harder for the end-user.
 Often the end-user needs to stitch/cludge together different tools, developed by different persons/groups, in order to perform a given research task.
 3) The additional complication of OS-exclusive software, locking users of the wrong operating system out from certain tools is really quite unfortunate.
 4) The tools are often not parallel at all.

 The problem is magnified when you consider that often the end-user doesn't necessarily know how to use the tool, nor the underlying assumptions, nor the limitations.
 Often, these tools were never designed to be shared and therefore are designed in a non-intuitive fashion, with virtually no comments in the actual code.
 These tools are often not documented (or under-documented, or even *incorrectly documented*), they tend to be assumed as just plain *obvious*, despite that being entirely dependent upon a very specific (and undocumented) workflow by someone who simply does not care about UI/UX.

 The disconnected nature of the typical seismic workflow leads to reproducibility issues.
 A researcher must keep track of every step taken in the analysis manually, without error.
 This is easy when a research task is a straight line.
 However, when there is back-tracking, iterative analysis with minor tweaks, abandoned lines of exploration, and so on, it becomes exceedingly difficult to be able to provide an accurate account of the actual processing steps necessary to consistently reproduce presented/published results.
 In this age of modern computing, it is simply **absurd** that the seismologist has no other choice than to work with this *severe tool-deficit*.